Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

   ```console
   $ docker run -v /alluxio_ufs:/opt/alluxio/underFSStorage   ...
   ```
-Of course, you can choose different path `/alluxio_ufs` you like to mount but please make sure it is writable.
+Of course, you can choose to mount a different path instead of `/alluxio_ufs`.
+Please make sure it is writable by the user the Docker image is run as.
-> Note: Alluxio v2.1 docker image runs as user `alluxio` by default.
+> Note: Alluxio v2.1 Docker image runs as user `alluxio` by default.
 It has UID 1000 and GID 1000.

 ## Launch Alluxio Containers for Master and Worker

 The Alluxio clients (local or remote) need to communicate with both Alluxio master and workers.
-Therefore it is important to make sure the clients can reach both of the following services:
+Therefore it is important to make sure clients can reach both of the following services:

 + Master RPC on port 19998
 + Worker RPC on port 29999

 We are going to launch Alluxio master and worker containers on the same Docker host machine.
-In order to make sure it works for either local or remote clients, we have to set up the docker network and expose the required ports correctly.
+In order to make sure this works for either local or remote clients, we have to set up the Docker network and expose the required ports correctly.

 There are two ways to launch Alluxio Docker containers on the Docker host:
  + A. Use host network